zkeshtkar/urlshortener/README.md

 ### Usage

-1.If you want to make short your url , you can use this comment :
+1. If you want to make short your url , you can use this comment :
 ```
     curl -X POST -H "Content-Type: application/json" -d '{"LongUrl": "your url","ShortUrl":""}' http://localhost:5000/urls

 ```
-2.And if you want to redirec to the url by short url ,use this comment :
+2. And if you want to redirec to the url by short url ,use this comment :
 ```
    curl -i http://localhost:5000/Your Route name/shortUrl